aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/contents-management/working-with-styles/_index.md

 The implementation of RunsByStyleName is almost the same, although we’re obviously using NodeType.Run to retrieve run nodes.
 The [Font.getStyle()](https://apireference.aspose.com/words/java/com.aspose.words/font#Style) property of a [Run](https://apireference.aspose.com/words/java/com.aspose.words/Run) object is used to access style information in the **Run** nodes.

-The following code example find all runs formatted with the specified style.
+The following code example finds all runs formatted with the specified style.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-styles-ExtractContentBasedOnStyles-RunsByStyleName.java" >}}